wingkwong/hk-atm-locator/README.md

 ### Project Synopsis

-There are 22 licensed banks in Hong Kong and each provides ATM locator info on their official website.
-However, gathering all ATM data is frustrating as there is no a standardised format and some of the data are unstructured.
-This project aims to centralise Hong Kong ATM data in a well-defined yet common format and release APIs for other usages.
+HSBC, Hang Seng Bank and JETCO are networks of ATMs in Hong Kong.
+ATMs data can be retrieved via APIs provided by HSBC, Hang Seng Bank and APIX.
+However, gathering all ATM data is frustrating as the format is not aligned.
+This project aims to centralise Hong Kong ATM data in a well-defined yet standardised format and display in a web portal for public usage.

 Hong Kong Monetary Authority (HKMA) will provide APIs for retrieving ATM information (The release date is still unknown).
 Based on [Open API Framework for the Hong Kong Banking Sector](https://www.hkma.gov.hk/media/eng/doc/key-information/press-release/2018/20180718e5a2.pdf), no standardised open API functions will be provided at the first release.